keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 ## Write your first tests

-Once you have selected your tool, you need to start going through your SOE's core functionality and start writing tests for them.
+Once you have selected your tool, you need to start going through your SOEs core functionality and start writing tests for them.

 I've found that simple tests for the presence of software packages or file permissions are a good starting point, and when your confidence grows, add more complex testing scenarios into the mix.